strimzi/client-examples/README.md

 Streams
 * `STRIMZI_SOURCE_TOPIC` - name of topic which will be used as the source of messages
-* `STRIMZI_TARGET_TOPIC` - name of topic where the transformed images are sent
+* `STRIMZI_TARGET_TOPIC` - name of topic where the transformed messages are sent
+* `STRIMZI_LOG_LEVEL` - logging level
 * `STRIMZI_TRACING_SYSTEM` - if it's set to `jaeger` or `opentelemetry`, this will enable tracing.

-Additionally, any Kafka Consumer API or Kafka Producer API configuration option can be passed as an environment variable.
+Additionally, any Kafka Consumer API, Kafka Producer API or Kafka Streams API configuration option can be passed as an environment variable.
 It should be prefixed with `KAFKA_` and use `_` instead of `.`.
 For example environment variable `KAFKA_BOOTSTRAP_SERVERS` will be used as the `bootstrap.servers` configuration option in the Kafka Consumer API.